Achieving Proper Inventory Control Using The Inventory Turnover Ratio

 How Do We Know We Have A Good Ratio?

 Generally, when a business has a high turnover ratio, it means they are spending and manufacturing just enough to keep up with demand.
 A low turnover ratio often means a business is over-stocking, but not selling as fast as it wants to.
+That being said, higher inventory turnover ratios should always be the goal for businesses.

 However, like I said earlier the goodness or badness of an Inventory Turnover Ratio result is situational.
 Sometimes a high ratio can even mean we are actually losing business.
 To have a clearer idea, here is the opinion of an expert on Inventory Turnover Ratio: